Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3070 Ti should perform just a bit faster than the GeForce RTX 3060 Ti in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 3070 Ti should in theory be a bit better than the GeForce RTX 3060 Ti in general. (explain)

-Texel RateThe GeForce RTX 3070 Ti will be a lot (about 41%) better at AF than the GeForce RTX 3060 Ti. (explain)
+Texel RateThe GeForce RTX 3070 Ti will be a lot (approximately 41%) more effective at texture filtering than the GeForce RTX 3060 Ti. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce RTX 3070 Ti is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce RTX 3070 Ti is superior to the GeForce RTX 3060 Ti, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison